 Honouring Women in Textiles

-On this very important International women’s Day we’re going to be taking a look at some of the women in textiles.
+For International women’s Day we’re going to be taking a look at some of the women in textiles.
 Not only have these women achieved a great deal, they broke boundaries, went against ‘convention’ and contributed to the craft movement that we all now belong.
 This is our women in textiles honours list, made up of groups and amazing individuals.

 1. Suffragette Embroidery